fuzz/etcdon/README.md

 Note that the default configuration keeps up to 27 compressed backups of your database--on a 50MB database that works out to ~200MB of backups.
-This is fine on a smaller server or one with lots of disk space, but I am working to adjust this to something more sensible as etcdon intends to be lean and nice, despite those words not rhyming.
+This is fine on a smaller server or one with lots of disk space, but otherwise you should consider adjusting the defaults.

 This script will ask for the hostname or IP address of your Mastodon server.
 If your server is referred to by its domain name that is also its hostname.
 You